-- 1. To provide housing for high-demand career education, workforce development, and continuing education programs in the growing fields of digitally based careers such as digital/media communications, digital technology, multimedia production, media design, digital equipment technology, web design, graphic design, and visual arts. - 2.
+- To provide housing for high-demand career education, workforce development, and continuing education programs in the growing fields of digitally based careers. - 2.
 To serve as the epicenter of district-wide virtual learning functions such as digitally based pedagogies and teaching/learning modalities, instructional design, faculty professional development, and learning technologies.
-The center will bring together in one location virtual learning functions that are currently housed in various WCCCD buildings, thus expediting the needed redesign, expansion, and coordination of these functions.

-- 3. Based on lessons learned during the COVID-19 pandemic, to proactively develop WCCCD as a digital enterprise in parallel to its well-established on-campus and in-person teaching and learning modalities. - 4.
-Based on lessons learned during the COVID-19 pandemic as African Americans and other students of color were disproportionally impacted by the lack of computers and Internet access, to develop WCCCD's future program and facility initiatives through an equity-driven lens.
-For low-income students from underrepresented and underserved populations, WCCCD's digitally based career programs will likely be the only option available to these populations to enter related career fields.
+The center will centralize and coordinate virtual learning functions that are currently housed in various WCCCD buildings, thus expediting the needed redesign and expansion of these functions. - 3.
+Based on lessons learned during the COVID-19 pandemic, to proactively develop WCCCD as a digital enterprise in parallel to its well-established on-campus and in-person teaching and learning modalities. - 4.
+Based on lessons learned during the COVID-19 pandemic as African Americans and other students of color were disproportionally impacted by the lack of computers and internet access, to develop WCCCD's future program and facility initiatives through an equity-driven lens.
+For low-income students from underrepresented and underserved populations, WCCCD's digitally based career programs will likely be their only entry point to a wide variety of tech-related employment options.